 Hazardous substances are identified and deployed according to hazard classification, which is determined by appropriate handling practice, as well as assessment from a medical practitioner's perspective.
-Appropriate employee training and the use of personal protective equipment are deployed regarding a particular hazardous substance.
+Appropriate employee training and the use of personal protective equipment are deployed when working with a particular hazardous substance.
 Here too, the S T O P principle is applied.